Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 # Dead Battery RS

 This method is applicable to and usable in __Ruby & Sapphire only__.
-On an actual cartridge it is the method used when the battery has run dry and is no longer keeping the in-game time - which in an emulator means _not_ using the RTC functions of Bizhawk, or have _Real-Time Clock_ un-checked in VBA.<br>
+On an actual cartridge it is the method used when the battery has run dry and is no longer keeping the in-game time - which in an emulator means _not_ using the RTC functions of BizHawk, or have _Real-Time Clock_ un-checked in VBA.<br>
 With a dead battery, these games always load with an Initial Seed of `05A0`, which in practice means _a lot_ less desirable options, so this method is usually only used for TID/SID RNG and **strongly** advised against for anything else!

 Below you can learn how to configure both emulators to use this method.<br>

-### Bizhawk
+### BizHawk

-Open Bizhawk, load your game, and go to `GBA>Settings>Sync Settings`.<br>
+Open BizHawk, load your game, and go to `GBA>Settings>Sync Settings`.<br>
 In this tab you can see several configurable RTC options; for this method you only need to set one of them, as follows:
 - RTC: `False`<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedDBBH1.png"/></p><br><br>

-After configuring the above, load the `RS_RNG_BizHawk_SM` script, reboot core, and Bizhawk will launch the game disregarding any Date & Time settings, giving you the expected Initial Seed of `05A0`.<br>
+After configuring the above, load the `RS_RNG_BizHawk_SM` script, reboot core, and BizHawk will launch the game disregarding any Date & Time settings, giving you the expected Initial Seed of `05A0`.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedDBBH2.png" width=480 height=320/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedDBBH3.png" width=480 height=320/></p>